The Coded Language Taxonomy Becomes the Moderation Lens

 The paper, arXiv:2606.27314 [cs.CL], is titled Beyond Surface Forms: A Comprehensive, Mechanism-Oriented Taxonomy of Indirect Linguistic Encoding for LLM-Based Coded Language Detection. arXiv lists Hamid Reza Firoozfar, Mohammadsadegh Abolhasani, Reza Mousavi, and Paul Jen-Hwa Hu as authors and records submission on June 25, 2026.

-The paper studies indirect linguistic encoding, or ILE: language that hides a sensitive meaning through an indirect form.
+The paper studies indirect linguistic encoding, or ILE: language that hides a sensitive meaning through an indirect form while remaining recoverable to an intended audience.
 The authors place algospeak, euphemism, and adversarial obfuscation under that umbrella.
-Their important move is to stop treating coded language as a list of forbidden words with cute misspellings.
+Their important move is to stop treating coded language as a list of forbidden words and stylized misspellings.
 They ask how the meaning is hidden and recovered.

 What the Paper Measures